Start Your Health Career with Premier Nursing Academy

 After going through an initial assessment, our support team will provide you with an application form.
 The application requests information about your education and employment background that is important for our employer partners.

 Are there any requirements to be accepted into the program?

 State regulations require that all applicants be at least 18 years old and have completed a high school diploma or GED equivalent.
-To work as a CNA, employers will require any candidates to pass a background check and complete a tuberculosis test, along with any other requirements they have for new employees.
+To work as a CNA, PCT, or other entry-level healthcare worker, employers will require any candidates to pass a background check and complete a tuberculosis test, along with any other requirements they have for new employees.
 New employees will also need to complete a drug screen.
 Other requirements may apply.
 For more information, visit our program requirements page.

 Do I get to choose which employer sponsors me?

 Depending on your location, there may be multiple facilities to choose from.
 You can fill out our inquiry form to speak with a representative and find out which options are available for you.

 Do I have a guaranteed job after completing the program?

 Yes.
 As a part of our program, all candidates are interviewed and those that are accepted to receive sponsorship will have a conditional offer for employment to work once they complete the training program.
 Upon completing our program, you will be able to begin work immediately with your employer.

 You have 120 days after completing the training program to pass the CNA exam and complete the licensing requirements.

 What conditions must be met for employer sponsorship?